SAP-samples/cap-cds-hands-on/exercises/02/README.md

 - [http://localhost:4004/odata/v4/simple/Products](http://localhost:4004/odata/v4/simple/Products)
   (an entityset with the Products data)

-👉 Riff on this last resource by trying out some standard OData URL-based query mechanisms (admittedly these are somewhat limited, given the rather limited nature of our dataset), such as:
+👉 Based on this last products entityset resource, try out some standard OData URL-based query mechanisms (admittedly these are somewhat limited, given the rather limited nature of our dataset), such as: